New Alberta Minister of Finance, Jason Nixon, left, poses with Premier Danielle Smith in Calgary on Thursday.Jeff McIntosh/The Canadian Press

 Mr. Wright previously served as the parliamentary secretary for rural health for the southern chunk of the province.

-Ms. LaGrange will now handle Hospital and Surgical Health Services, after Matt Jones on Wednesday said he would step away from cabinet.
-She was in charge of health before Ms. Smith carved it up into multiple ministries over the past few years.
+Ms. LaGrange will now serve as Minister of Hospital and Surgical Health Services, after Matt Jones on Wednesday said he would step away from cabinet.
+She was in charge of health before Ms. Smith carved the portfolio up into multiple ministries.

-Mr. Jones, however, said he will remain in caucus “at this time.”
+Mr. Jones said he will remain in caucus “at this time.”

 Rick Wilson, the Minister for Mental Health and Addiction, remains in his role as the fourth health minister.